jaketripp/dinner-and-code-learning/_posts/2016-07-31-Programming-Crash-Course.md

 In the code above, _a_ is the parameter passed to the print function. print(X) takes whatever we pass in for X and prints it to the screen

+Functions can also return values to be used later.
+We use the **return** keyword to accomplish this.

 Lets define our own function and call it.
 Open IDLE and fill out a function called double_a_number.
 It should look like the following: